canvas-medical/documentation/collections/_api/careteam.md

               Canvas only allows practitioners to be members of a patient CareTeam.
 A practitioner can only have one role on a CareTeam, and only one practitioner can have a given role on a CareTeam.
             type: array[json]
         search_parameters:
-          - name: _id
-            description: The identifier of the CareTeam
-            type: string
           - name: participant
             description: Who is involved
             type: string